Primechain/primechain-api-docs/docs/usecases/trade_finance.md

 ### 2.1 Create a new data stream
 To create a new data stream use `post /api/v1/create_data_stream` and provide these 4 parameters:
-1. Your node's default primechain address - `primechain_address`
+1. `primechain_address` - your node's default primechain address
-2. The stream name - `stream_name`
+2. `stream_name` - the stream name
-3. A short description of the data stream - `details`
+3. `details` - a short description of the data stream
-4. Whether the stream is open or not - `open`.
+4. `open`: `true` or `false` - whether the stream is open or not.
 If open is set to true, write permissions need not be explicitly provided.
 All addresses can write to the stream.
 If open is set to false, write permissions need to be explicitly provided.
 It is recommended to keep the stream as closed and to provide write permissions on an address basis.

 Sample input
 ```